Oghma-Infinium/Apostasy/Documentation/CONFIG.md

 Apostasy ships with a premade controller configuration, designed for the list.
 In order to activate the controller config, please follow the steps below:

- 1. Navigate to the `Keybinds and Gamepad` separator under the Optional Addons section in the **right pane** of MO2.
+ 1. Navigate to the `Keybinds and Gamepad` separator under the Optional Addons section in the **left pane** of MO2.
  2. Deactivate the `Apostasy - Default Controlmap` mod.
  3. Activate the `Wait Menu Redirected Mod`.
  4. Activate the `Apostasy - Controller Configuration` mod.